DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Resolution quick reference guide

-Here is a quick reference guide to some of the most common video resolutions you may run into.
-H is for Horizontal and V is for Vertical.
+Here is a quick reference guide to some of the most common video resolutions.
+H stands for Horizontal, and V stands for Vertical.

 16:9 aspect ratio – YouTube, TVs, computer, etc